 → Add a clear unsubscribe button to ensure that only people who want to receive your emails stay on your list.

-→ Take feedback from your audience to understand what you could do better. ****Spam complaints could mean your audience isn’t enjoying your content and it doesn’t add value to them.
+→ Take feedback from your audience to understand what you could do better.
+Spam complaints could mean you aren't reaching the right target audience.

 Clean your email list and update it as your offer evolves to ensure you’re reaching out to the right audience who will find it valuable.